vikramdev17/dice-simulation/Readme.md

  * Design

 # Introduction
-Dice simulation is the use case that need to be implemented in Sprint Boot and provide REST end points to user to perform different actions.
+Dice simulation use case that need to be implemented in Sprint Boot and provide REST end points to user to perform different actions.

 Developed a Sprint boot application named "dice" covering all use cases as per requirement.
 URL: http://localhost:8080/dice/index